 A: Joining VPhD gives you access to a list of local meet-ups.
 There is no cost to attend.

 Q: Does Versatile PhD share information about me with my institution?

 A: We never share information about individual users with subscribing institutions.
 We report only aggregated data to the institutional offices that fund a subscription.

 Q: Why should I trust this site?

 A: The VPhD community was founded by a PhD in crisis just like yourself.
 In 1999, Paula Chambers started a email list about non-academic careers for Humanities PhDs when she was dissertating in English at Ohio State.
-That community grew under her warm, consistent leadership and has now become the wonderfully cohesive community that it is today.
-Paula herself developed this site in 2010 with the help of the community.
+That community grew under her warm, consistent leadership and has now become the wonderfully cohesive community that it is today with a range of new, innovative approaches to PhD career development.
 100% of the content is original, not found elsewhere, and is created by PhDs, for PhDs.